Wei1234c/Elastic_Network_of_Things_with_MQTT_and_MicroPython/notebooks/demo/Network of Things demo.md

-# Network of Things test
+# Network of Things demo

 Start a Mosquitto container first.
 For example:
 - Use `codes\_demo\1_start_broker.sh` to start a Mosquitto container on Raspberry Pi.